dhavanteja123/Smart-Health/README.md

 still planned to develop services.It takes some time(20 days). as i imported a single code from github there was error in manifest need to clear that.
 contact: dhavan.teja@gmail.com

+At present need to download the zip file